mickknutson/github_copilot_master_class/chapter02/02.01.1/instructions.md

-# Instructions
+# Python Instructions

-The following are instructions for shit sections exercise
+The following are instructions for JavaScript exercise

 ## Outline
 This exercise contains two directories: